So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

-If you’re not sure if you’re ready to pursue an AWS Professional Level certification, you’re probably not!
-These exams are no joke, represent the pinnacle of AWS certification, and are both broad in scope and deep in focus.
+If you’re not sure if you’re ready to pursue an AWS Professional-Level certification, you’re probably not!
+These exams are no joke.
+They represent the pinnacle of Amazon Web Services’s certification and are both broad in scope and deep in focus.
 You have to know a whole lot about a whole lot!

 AWS Certified Solutions Architect – Professional

 AWS Certified Solutions Architect – Professional is the pinnacle of general AWS expertise.
 With a CSA – Pro cert, you should be equipped to take any AWS feature or service and make good use of it.
 Also, because you understand the ecosystem at a deep level, it’ll be much easier to stay up to date as AWS keeps changing.